Bell Ringing at St Helen's

 Members of the St Helen's band belong both to the Southwell & Nottingham Diocesan Guild of Church Bell Ringers and to the East Derbyshire and West Notts Association (EDWNA).
 St Helen's hosts ringing meetings for these organisations and also participates in Quarter Peal days and other events.

 Ray Tew has taken over as Tower Captain from July 2008 following the ordination of Adrian Dempster.
-Following a curacy at the neighbouring church of St Wilfred's, Kirkby-in-Ashfield, Adrian is now an Assistant Priest in the parish of Skegby with Teversal.
+Following a curacy at the neighbouring church of St Wilfred's, Kirkby-in-Ashfield, Adrian is now an Associate Priest in the parish of Skegby with Teversal.

 Some memories of former bellringers are included on the 'Memories' page thanks to an email received from Jim Elliott.